 1:6 And [Christ] has made us kings and priests to God and his Father; to him be glory and dominion for ever and ever.
 Amen.

 5:10 And [Christ] has made us to our God kings and priests: and we shall reign on the earth.

-Now we’re going to, very briefly, take a deeper look at each of those words in verse 28, fruitful, multiply and replenish.
-In English, we throw them all together simply to mean an increase in numbers of the world population.
-The Biblical Hebrew is much deeper than that including the figurative dimension of these words as well.
+Now we’re going to, very briefly, take a more in-depth look at each of those words in verse 28, fruitful, multiply and replenish.
+In English, we throw them all together to mean an increase in numbers of the world population.
+The Biblical Hebrew is much deeper than that, including the figurative dimension of these words as well.

 Here’s the figurative meaning.
 Even is English this term can indicate an increase in prosperity or welfare, their company had a fruitful year.